Loags/TweenHelper/TweenHelper/Assets/Scenes/README.md

 ### **Option 1: Automatic Setup (Recommended)**
 1. Open `TweenHelperDemo.unity` in Unity
 2. Find the `TweenDemoSceneSetup` GameObject in the Hierarchy
-3. Right-click the component in Inspector → **"Setup Complete Demo Scene"**
+3. Assign demo objects and UI references in the Inspector
-4. Manually link UI elements in the created `TweenDemoController` (see guide)
+4. Press Play - animations are accessible via dropdown

 ### **Option 2: Manual Setup**
 Follow the comprehensive instructions in `DemoSceneSetupGuide.md`